jacopofar/godot-tilegame/README.md

 - [x] Embellish the message bubble and make it disappear
 - [x] Integrate with GodotTIE
 - [x] Change name of autoloaded object, make it generic for all the Game-level calls instead of ComicBubble
-- [ ] Define an inventory as a shared property in autoload
+- [x] Define an inventory as a shared property in autoload
+- [ ] Read id-name inventory mapping from a JSON, with human-readable string ids and arbitrary equip metadata
+- [ ] Implement game saving under `User://`, have player spawn in saved position
-- [ ] Allow dialogues and choices using the message bubble
+- [ ] Allow dialogues and choices using the message bubble (note: check other dialogue plugins)
 - [ ] Allow map switching, maybe push the map to its own scene and load it in Main
 - [ ] Make an NPC which moves around
 - [ ] Try tiled worlds, check integration with the plugin